bendazz/flattening/README.md

 - Flattened length: pooled_H × pooled_W × K

 Use the “New Set” button to generate a fresh batch of problems.

+## Softmax explained

+An independent section demonstrates softmax on a vector.
+Enter a vector (e.g., `2, 1, 0`) and compute:
+- Uses numerically stable form: subtract max and exponentiate.
+- Optional temperature T to control distribution sharpness (softmax(z/T)).
+- Shows shifted values, exponentials, their sum, and final probabilities (which sum to 1).
+- Includes a simple bar visualization of probabilities.